codice/keip/operator/webapp/README.md

 A Python web server that implements the following endpoints:
 - `/webhook`: A [lambda controller from the Metacontroller API](https://metacontroller.github.io/metacontroller/concepts.html#lambda-controller).
-The webhook will be called as part of the Metacontroller control loop when `IntegrationRoute` parent resources are detected.
+- `/route`: Deploys a route from an XML file.

 The webhook contains two endpoints, `/webhook/sync` and `/webhook/addons/certmanager/sync`.
   - `/webhook/sync`: The core logic that creates a `Deployment` from `IntegrationRoute` resources.
   - `/webhook/addons/certmanager/sync`: An add-on that creates
     a [cert-manager.io/v1.Certificate](https://cert-manager.io/docs/reference/api-docs/#cert-manager.io/v1.Certificate)